 Not enough space?

-- In the situation where you can’t find a decent-sized cage, building one yourself is a fairly easy task.
+- In a situation where you can’t find a decent-sized cage, building one yourself is a fairly easy task.
 Materials can be purchased online and bedding can be found in large quantities at the pet store.

 In this video, for example, the owner has a small cage and two guinea pigs: